 His English was perfect, florid, and just enough accented to be mysterious and charming.
-When I was about ten or twelve, he had me memorize something that I'm quite sure he wrote himself (I've searched and have found it nowhere else.)
+When I was about ten, I think, he had me memorize something that I'm quite sure he wrote himself (I've searched and have found it nowhere else.)
 There was some sort of reward involved: a dollar?
-I did as I was ordered, and I still remember it.
+I did as ordered, and still remember it.
 Overwrought, too wordy, but a connection to him that remains.
 It's how he talked, because he loved his adopted language.
 And here it is:

 The power of positive (and calm) thinking, is what it is.
 He seems to have lived it.

 For anyone interested in taking the time, here's a lengthy post by a person actually present when Obama spoke his scurrilous San Francisan words.
 In context, as I said in my rant, they are the thoughtful words of a person interested in the big picture, and uninterested in politics as usual.
 But given the effort (and willingness) required to see it (William "the war will be easy" Kristol concludes he's a Marxist), no minds are likely to be changed.
 Can't hurt to try.